-The Lakes Region Playhouse opened in 1951 and ran for 30 years.
+The Lakes Region Playhouse opened on July 3, 1950, and ran for over 30 years.

 The following informative article about the Playhouse was written by Diane Mitton and appeared in the August 7, 2008 issue of the Gilford Steamer.